 The Debtor's benefit package includes employer-paid health insurance premiums (including a prescription plan), basic group term life insurance (with a benefit level of two times employee's base annual earnings), business travel accident insurance, short-term disability insurance, and one half of the premiums of long-term disability insurance.
 Employees were responsible for the remaining one half of the long-term disability insurance premiums, as well as vision, dental, and any other supplemental insurance policies that are offered.
 Additionally, the Debtor established a 401(k) plan, administered by National Rural Electric Cooperative Association ("NRECA").
 Employees were required to contribute 2% of their compensation to receive the employer's base contribution of 4%.
-The Debtor made contributions to the plan without any requirement of employee contributions.
+The Debtor had also adopted a Retirement Security Plan, also administered by NRECA, where the Debtor made contributions to the plan without any requirement of employee contributions.
 There is a one-year waiting period of eligibility for both the 401(k) and Retirement Security Plans.